Grief Workshop

 Find Out More About Our Grief Workshops In New England

-Here is a link to our main retreat page, with dates and prices of the upcoming events in New England and beyond.
+Here is a link to our main retreat page, with dates and costs for the upcoming events in New England and beyond.
 I do require a free 20-30-minute phone call to ensure that the retreat is appropriate for you.
 (This is not a counseling session but a time to ask questions about whether the workshop is for you.)

-You can set up a call by using the link below.
+Use the link below to set up a call.
 I will get back to you within 24 hours unless I am leading a workshop.

 JonTerrell2019

-Jon Terrell, M.A., has been leading workshops and retreats in New England, Florida, and California for over twenty years.
+Jon Terrell, M.A., has led workshops and retreats in New England, Florida, and California for over twenty years.
 He specializes in helping people in emotional pain, especially grief.

 Contact Jon Terrell